AMERICA'S CLASSIC CHOCOLATE CHIP COOKIE IS NOW GLUTEN-FREE

 Kymberley | G-Free Deliciously Tweet

-Once I was out on my own, I started getting a little more creative in the varieties to make based on the “Original” recipe.
-Cranberry, Macadamia Nut, and White Chocolate Cookies, and Cranberry Oatmeal & White Chocolate Chip Cookies quickly became two new favorites when I wanted to splurge.
+Once I was grown up and on my own, I started getting a little more creative in the varieties based on the “Original” recipe.
+Cranberry, Macadamia Nut, White Chocolate Cookies, and Cranberry Oatmeal & White Chocolate Chip Cookies quickly became two new favorites when I wanted to splurge.

-After being diagnosed with celiac disease, of course, I tried replacing the original recipe’s wheat-based flour with a gluten-free cup for cup flour but no matter what variety of cookies I made, they didn’t taste the same.
-Some cup-for-cups came very close, but none reminded me of the great cookies I’d eaten when I was a kid.
+After being diagnosed with celiac disease, I tried replacing the original recipe’s regular wheat-based flour with a gluten-free cup-for-cup flour.
+However, no matter what variety of cookies I made, they didn’t taste the same.
+Some cup-for-cups came very close, but none reminded me of the great cookies I’d eaten as a kid.

 The recipe changed for the better after I came up with my Gluten-Free Cake Flour Blend.
 Using my blend makes each cookie variety with the right amount of chewiness and crunch.
 There’s no grainy aftertaste in my mouth and no funny taste.